dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 =============

-This example demonstrates the use of a `Leap <https://cloud.dwavesys.com/leap/>`_ hybrid :ref:`cqm_sdk` solver on a simple linear-programming type of optimization problem, which can be expressed as a linear objective and constraints with real-valued variables.
+This example demonstrates the use of a `Leap <https://cloud.dwavesys.com/leap/>`_ hybrid :ref:`cqm_sdk` solver on a simple mixed-integer linear-programming (MILP) type of optimization problem, which can be expressed as a linear objective and constraints with integer and real-valued variables.
 Other examples include quadratic objectives and constraints, which better make use of the strengths of D-Wave's solvers.

 The goal of this problem is to optimize the taste of a diet's foods while keeping to the dieter's budget and daily requirements on macro-nutrients.